pacav69/SetupS.Project_DevelopersPack/Instructions.md

     set ProjectVersion=23.07.18.0

-### change ProjectDate
+### Change ProjectDate
 change the ProjectDate
 * ProjectDate=YYYY-MM-DD use ONLY numbers
-* use the date of compilatation in the format YYYY-MM-DD where
+* use the date of compilation in the format YYYY-MM-DD where
 * YYYY is the four digit year,
 * MM the digit month,
 *  DD two digit day
-* use the date of compilatation YYYY-MM-DD seperated by a '-'
+* use the date of compilation YYYY-MM-DD separated by a '-'

 eg